woobione/WooDoo/README.md

-WoobiServe
+WooDoo
 ==========

-Provides a standalone solution for serving js and css content
+Provides a standalone solution for serving js and css content - minified, bundled and ready!